Skip to main content

 Support for direct Fellowship applications

-Advance HE is delighted to offer the Fellowship Application Builder: a six-week online, self-directed course designed to enable individuals to use their experience of their teaching and supporting learning practice in higher education to develop a direct application for Fellowship (Descriptor 2 of the UKPSF).
+Advance HE is delighted to offer the Fellowship Application Builder: a six-week online, self-directed course designed to enable individuals to use their experience of their teaching and supporting learning practice in higher education to develop a direct application for Fellowship (Descriptor 2 of the PSF).

 This fully online course has been developed to provide an accessible and convenient format for you, with a time commitment of 2-3 hours per week.
 It provides the support and guidance to develop your application for Fellowship (FHEA), to help you as you prepare for submission.
 Access to the course materials will also be available for a further two weeks to allow you some time to revisit any of the units and activities so that you can finalise your application ready for submission.